Don't Miss Out on Whale Watching in Maui

 The Complete Guide ~ To The Whales of Maui

-Maui whale watching season runs approximately 6 months of the year, but peak season is from January to mid-March.
+Maui whale watching season runs approximately six months of the year, but peak season is from January to mid-March.
 And while there are a number of things to do in Maui at this time of year, peak whale watching season is particularly special.
-You see, this is when the bulk (pun intended) of the whales migrate south from Alaska.
-And really, who can blame them?
-The warm waters.
-The beautiful coastline.
-And always a plethora of people who will bask in their majestic glory.
-There is just no better time to head to the islands of Hawaii.
-And Maui has the best view from the shore.
+It's in this period when the whales migrate from the frigid waters of Alaska to the warm winter climate of Hawaii.
+It's one of the island's most anticipated events of the year and attracts guests from all over the world.
+While the whales can be spotted throughout the waters surrounding Hawaii, Maui, in particular, has earned a reputation as one of the best places for viewing.
+Often, the whales are easily spotted from shore.

 Mornings tend to be calmer waters, but a picture of these creatures on the move under a Maui sunset might be too good to pass up.
 We recommend Maui Vacation Adventures for optimal viewing enjoyment.
 And expert information.
+Also, The Honua Kai Resort recently updated its whale watching packages, which may be a perfect option.
 The truth is, no two whale-watching tours are the same.
 You get a unique experience each and every time.

 It's okay to learn something on your vacation.
-There are free “whale talks” in Lahaina, 3 days a week, that cover everything from tall tales to the latest scientific data on these North Pacific mammals.
+Three days a week there are free "whale talks" in Lahaina that cover everything from tall tales to the latest scientific data on these North Pacific mammals.
 Find out the difference between a peduncle slap and a peduncle arch.
 Discover why they were once considered an endangered species.
-But you’ll be happy to know they’ve made a humpback comeback.
+Do males really "sing" to talk to each other?
+Learn all this and more, Monday, Wednesday, and Friday from 11 a.m. to 12 p.m. at the Old Lahaina Courthouse.

 AN EXPERIENCE OF EPIC PROPORTIONS